Gender Neutral

 Achievements

 An issue list of 99 quality of life issues has been created.
-The healthcare professional interviews are completed in the Netherlands, Germany, Australia, Portugal, and Croatia.
+The health care professional and patient interviews are completed in Australia, Croatia, France, Germany, Portugal, The UK and the Netherlands.
+Based on these interviews, analyses have been performed to see which issues are most important to patients.

 Currents status: